Extension (Mac OS): Faceless background applications

 MultiFinder and System 7 and later supported faceless background applications similar to UNIX daemons or Windows Services, though using cooperative multitasking.
 Examples included Time Synchronizer (daylight saving time adjustment and remote time synchronization), Software Update Scheduler, and Folder Actions (folder event handling).
 Faceless background applications were regular applications with the restriction that they did not show up on the application menu.
 The only technical differences between a faceless background application and a regular application were that the "Only background" flag was set in the 'SIZE' resource.
 They were prohibited from opening a normal application-level window: if they did so, the system would freeze.

 They were free to open global floating windows, however, since these could neither gain nor lose focus.
 The Control Strip in Mac OS 8 and 9 was an example of a faceless background application that displayed a global floating window to provide user interaction.
 The Application Switcher was another.
 However, the user was not aware at any time that the Control Strip was a running process; it was simply presented as an extra interface feature.
 The system simply described faceless background applications as "system applications".

 Language features in the Open Scripting Architecture (and thus AppleScript) were initially implemented as dynamically loadable plugins known as "scripting additions" or OSAXes.
 In Mac OS 8 and 9, these were augmented by faceless background applications that were loaded in the background on demand.
 Just as with regular applications, these applications were accessed using tell clauses: the global namespace was not updated as was the case with OSAXes.
 The operating system did not indicate the launch of such processes nor indicate whether or not they were running.

 Other non-INIT extensions

 INIT-type extensions were loaded at boot time to update the operating system.
 Confusingly, various other files could be placed into the Extensions folder as well, many of which were not loaded at boot time.
 The most notable of these were shared libraries which were commonly put into the Extensions folder for ease of location.
 Shared libraries were not loaded at boot time.

 INIT-type files were not the only type of system extension.
 Another type was scri, or WorldScript extension.
-The BootX Linux bootloader was implemented as a scri simply such files were loaded very early on in the boot process, before all other extensions.
+The BootX Linux bootloader was implemented as a scri simply because such files were loaded very early on in the boot process, before all other extensions.
 BootX could then display a dialog offering to let the user finish booting Mac OS or load Linux instead.